 But you’ll want some mascara and foundation for the last night in Aguas Calientes and your visit to Machu Picchu.

-Final thoughts of packing for the Salkantay trek
+Final thoughts on packing for the Salkantay Trek

 The Salkantay Trek is one of the most incredible multi-day hikes I have ever done!
 But you need to be prepared with the right gear for long trekking days.